 When to File an SR-1

-You must file an SR-1 form whenever you have been an accident where anyone has been injured or killed (even if the injuries are minor), or property damage exceeds $1,000.
+Filing an SR-1 form is required whenever you have been an accident where anyone has been injured or killed (even if the injuries are minor), or property damage exceeds $1,000.
 If there were no injuries, and property damage was below $1,000, then you’re in the clear.

 An SR-1 must be filed whenever an accident of this severity occurs anywhere within the state of California, even if it occurs on a private road or driveway.